anistar-blip/NEX-Android/README.md

 # NEX-Android
-Nex is a multi free anime, manga, novels, asian drama app to stream,read and download for android
+Nex is a free anime, manga, novels, asian drama app to stream,read and download for android
 ### description and features
 Nex uses several sources in order to utilize Databeses to connect with third party streaming services.